 “As a farmer myself, I hated loading my livestock onto the back of a truck and sending them away,” says Chris Balazs, CEO and co-founder of Provenir.
 “When I sent my first lot of cattle off to the saleyards, it was a really hollow feeling for me.
 I’d spent two years raising these animals; I’d worked so hard to get them in top condition only to risk losing it all to a bad trip.
 I always knew there had to be a better way.”

-Provenir is not a service provision for farmers – the business actually buys the meat from the farmers they work with and sells it on to consumers and restaurants.
-Up until recently, it was against the law to sell meat slaughtered on-farm, but the determined people behind Provenir lobbied state governments and actually managed to change the meat industry act in Victoria and NSW to allow on-farm processing.
+Provenir is not a service provider for farmers.
+The business actually buys the meat from the farmers they work with, selling it on to consumers and restaurants.
+Up until recently, it was against the law to sell meat slaughtered on-farm.
+But the determined people behind Provenir lobbied state governments and actually managed to change the meat industry act in Victoria and NSW to allow on-farm processing.

 “We went to the politicians and said, this is pretty stupid,” Balazs says “If we meet all the standards, all the regulations, what stops an abattoir being in the back of a truck?”